awortham/awortham.github.io/_posts/2016-5-30-customizing-your-rails-new-command.md

 title: Customizing your Rails new Command
 ---

+Take care of boilerplate with a few customizations

 -The Problem-

 There comes a day in every Rails developer's working life that things begin to settle